tahir007malik/fintech_data_migration/README.md

 # Fintech Data Migration Pipeline

-This repository contains an automated data pipeline for migrating and transforming FinTech data from an **Azure SQL Database** to a **Delta Lake** architecture on **Azure Data Lake Storage (ADLS Gen2)**.
-The pipeline ingests, transforms, and processes data across different layers (bronze, silver, and gold), focusing on **data engineering pipeline management**.
+This repository showcases scalable data pipeline designed for migrating and transforming a fintech company’s data from traditional SQL databases to Azure Data Lake.
+It employs a medallion architecture within ADLS Gen2 using PySpark and Delta Lake for efficient data management and processing.
+The project also features automated email notifications for tracking pipeline success or failure, enhancing operational visibility and responsiveness.

 ---
 ## Video Documentation